projf/fpgatools/img2fmem/README.md

 For example, if the first eight pixels of a 16-colour (4-bit) image are: `7,6,6,6,6,7,7,9` then the packed 32-bit value is `97766667`.

-For an image called `crocus.png` that you want converted to monochrome with 12-bit palette and packed into 32 bits for use with Verilog `$readmemh()`:
+For an image called `crocus.png` that you want converted to monochrome with 15-bit palette and packed into 32 bits for use with Verilog $readmemh:

     img2fmem.py crocus.png 1 mem 15 32